Orange-OpenSource/casskop/documentation/operations.md

 In some cases It may be useful to prefer to replace the node.
 Because we use a statefulset to deploy cassandra pods, by definition all pods are identical and we couldn't execute specific actions on a specific node at startup.

-For that CassKop provide the ability to execute a `pre-run.sh` script that can be change using the CRD ConfigMap.
+For that CassKop provide the ability to execute a `pre_run.sh` script that can be change using the CRD ConfigMap.

 To see how to use the configmap see [Overriding Configuration using configMap](../documentation/description.md#overriding-configuration-using-configmap)